 Can other fish be used?
 I'd say so.
 I think cod, tilapia, and halibut would all work well.
 The cooking times of the fish will vary.
 Cod takes about 15-20 minutes, tilapia cooks in 10 minutes, and halibut in 12-15 minutes, so adjust when you add the fish accordingly.

 Can store-bought teriyaki be used?
 Yep.
 Just marinate the salmon in the sauce, as is.
 I would thin out the sauce for tossing the vegetables in it.
-Add 2-4 tbsp of water to 1/4 cup of the sauce to thin it out before tossing it with the vegetables.
+Add 2-4 tablespoon of water to ¼ cup of the sauce to thin it out before tossing it with the vegetables.

 What do I serve with this?
 Teriyaki Salmon and Vegetables is delicious served over rice, as you would have teriyaki chicken.
 It could also be served with a simple side salad and some bread.